matigastirami/services-infra/readme.md

 * Find a way to store sensitive values as credentials and keys (Secrets manager?)
 * Provision EKS cluster and security group
 * Provision S3 bucket for users-service

+# Terragrunt
+* Use `terragrunt init` to initialize configurations
+* Use `terragrunt apply` to create the infrastructure in your cloud
+* Use `terragrunt run-all destroy` to destroy multiple configurations (i.e. all the environments at the same time [does run-all works for apply?])
+*